 Kyle’s suit jacket and pants were from Express.
 The suit vest is from Yonkers.
 His tie was hand-made by a seller on Etsy.

 Shawn and Ryan each had a bow tie from Etsy as well.

 The fabric backdrop for our ceremony was made with help.
 I cut the fabric into strips, and friends and family glued and assembled them.

 The paper flags down the aisle were hand-cut by yours truly.
 My wonderful bridesmaids placed them along the aisle way.

 The chalkboards were the original windows from a house built in 1913 near my yoga studio.
 I purchased them, cleaned them up, and Kyle painted them with 3-4 coats of chalkboard paint.
-My bridesmaid, Emily, wrote the selected sayings on each.
+My bridesmaid, wrote the selected sayings on each.